Podantics Podiatry Adelaide

 - Start sports activities slowly.
 Warm up before starting any athletic activity, gym program or sport, and start a new exercise program slowly as plantar fasciitis is often seen in the "Weekend Warrior" or when the 40 something year old man, decides to become a runner for the first time in his life and goes too hard on his feet.

-- Stretch, Stretch, Stretch.
-Before you do any activities or even before going to work for the day give your arch and Achilles Tendon a good (but gentle) stretch.
+- Gentle Stretches.
+Before you get up from bed or before any activities give your arch and Achilles Tendon a good (but gentle) stretch.
 Stretching the arch helps reverse the tightening of the plantar fascia that occurs overnight and encourages agility.

 Related Story's